Shells of twisted flag varieties and the Rost invariant: Background on algebraic groups and motives

 \subsection{Chow motives}

-\begin{ntt} Let $p$ be a prime number.
+\begin{ntt} By a variety we always mean a reduced separated scheme of finite type over a field.
+Let $p$ be a prime number.
 For a smooth projective variety $X$ over $k$, we write $\CH(X)$ for its Chow ring modulo rational equivalence and set $\Ch(X) :=\CH(X)\otimes\ff_p$.
 We write $\deg$ for the degree map $\CH_0(X)\to\zz$, and for a field extension $K/k$ we write $X_K$ for the corresponding extension of scalars.
 A cycle $\alpha\in\Ch(X_K)$ is called {\it rational} (with respect to $k$), if it lies in the image of the restriction map $\Ch(X)\to\Ch(X_K)$.
 A subgroup of $\Ch(X_K)$ is called rational if all its elements are rational. \end{ntt}

 \begin{ntt} We consider the category of Chow motives over $k$ with $\ff_p$-coefficients (see \cite{Ma68} or \cite[\S64]{EKM}).
 The motive of a variety $X$ is denoted by $\M(X)$.
 For a field extension $K/k$ and a motive $M$ we denote by $M_K$ the respective extension of scalars.
 The shifts of Tate motives are denoted by $\ff_p(i)$. \end{ntt}